I’m not going to lie but this is the one thing in my blogging life that I used to struggle with massively – blogging consistently.

 Remind yourself why you’re blogging every time you feel like giving it up and starting something else.

-You can also write down your main reason on a piece of paper and keep it in a place where you can see it daily.
+You can also write down your main reason on a piece of paper and keep it where you can see it daily.

-This will work as an affirmation and help you look at your Blog with more seriousness.
+This will work as an affirmation and help you look at your blog more seriously.

-2. Break down big tasks into smaller tasks.
+3. Break down big tasks into smaller tasks

 There is so much that goes into writing a blog post.